Do you feel stressed by dogs?

 How does stress affect dog health?

-Most often, stress in dogs is transient and quickly resolved.
-The dog gets used to anything new being, or goes away as in the case of thunderstorms or houseguests.
+Can stress influence your dog’s health?
+Often the stress in dogs is transient and quickly resolved.
+The dog gets used to anything new being or goes away as in the case of thunderstorms or houseguests.
 However, sometimes dogs may encounter chronic stressful situations, or they may even have a general condition that triggers anxiety such as separation anxiety that keeps them tense all the time.
 When this happens, negative health effects can occur, including:

 Decrease or loss of appetite.